 Tuition and Fees

-Nine hours is considered full-time in graduate school.
-For the academic year 2017-2018, the cost of graduate in-state tuition and fees for 9 hours at the University of North Texas is $3,582.65.
+For the academic year 2017-2018, the cost of graduate in-state tuition and fees for full-time graduate students (9 credit hours) at UNT is $3,582.65.
 Out-of-state tuition and fees for 9 hours are $7,317.65.
 Scholarships are available that waive out-of-state tuition for incoming doctoral students.

 Other graduate students may be hired as Tutor-Graders (TGs) during the regular academic year.
 These students assist faculty members, but they do not teach classes.
 This position pays $17.00 an hour up to 19 hours/week.
-Tutor-grader positions do not provide health care benefits or waive non-resident tuition for students whose residency is outside of Texas.
-Often students who were unable to be hired in an assistantship position are hired as a tutor-grader.
-Students who have performed well as tutor-graders are often given priority consideration when graduate assistantship positions become available.
+Tutor-grader positions do not provide health care benefits, but students who have performed well as tutor-graders are often given priority consideration when graduate assistantship (TA and TF) positions become available.

-A $1,000 Academic Achievement Scholarship that includes a waiver for out-of-state tuition costs is available for incoming Ph.D students.
-However, the scholarship and waiver are not granted automatically; admitted students must apply for the scholarship at the following site:
+A $1,000 Academic Achievement Scholarship that includes a waiver for out-of-state tuition costs is available for incoming PhD students.
+However, the scholarship and waiver are not granted automatically.
+Instead admitted students must apply for the scholarship at tsgs.unt.edu/graduatelife/AAS.

 There are several other departmental scholarships for which students may apply.
 The general scholarship application can be used to apply for all scholarships, and applicants should include their academic CV/resume.
 The general application is due February 25 to email@example.com.
 Please use the subject line "Graduate Scholarship Application" in your email application.
 Contact the department at 940.565.2296 for more information.

 If you are a returning Peace Corps graduate student, you may be eligible for the Returned Peace Corp Volunteer Scholarship.
 Please contact sociology.unt.edu for application details.